JKomskis/COP3530-S19-Huffman-Algorithm/README.md

 - while holding command key tab until Terminal instance is selected
 - press Q once Terminal icon is selected to quit all Terminal sessions

-6. Reopen a Terminal and test successful installation of g++ by typing g++ and ensuring you get the follwing as output:
+6. Reopen Terminal and test successful installation of g++ by typing g++ and ensuring you get the follwing as output:

 ```bash
 g++: fatal error: no input files